Until August

 Until August (En agosto nos vemos) is a novel by Colombian author Gabriel García Márquez published posthumously in March 2024.
 It was released on the 97th anniversary of his birth, 6 March.
-The only Marquez novel with a female protagonist, the stories in feature a woman's annual August trips to an island where her mother is buried and her lovers.
+The only Marquez novel with a female protagonist, the stories within feature a woman's annual August trips to an island where her mother is buried, and where she meets new lovers.

 Background

 Until August was originally planned to be a collection of four stories.
 García Márquez had worked on the novel at least since 1997.
 In September of that year he read portions of Until August out loud at Georgetown University.
 However, he put aside work on the novel to work on Memories of My Melancholy Whores.
 In 2004, he commented that he felt satisfied with the development of the protagonist, but did not feel satisfied with the version of the novel he had written.
 He never completed the novel.
 Towards the end of his life, he began to suffer from dementia.
 Due to his memory issues, he could no longer follow the plot of the novel, and therefore could not complete it.
 The manuscript of the novel was placed in an archive at Ransom Center after García Márquez's death.
 Originally, his family decided not to publish the incomplete novel.
 However, in 2022, his sons (Note: García Márquez and his wife, Mercedes Barcha, had two sons: Rodrigo and Gonzalo García Barcha.) re-read the drafts of the novel, of which there were five.
 Although García Márquez had requested that his sons ensure the destruction of the novel, they found literary worth in the novel, and chose to edit and release it, stating "We did think about it for about three seconds - was it a betrayal to my parents, to my father's [wishes]?
 And we decided, yes, it was a betrayal.
 But that's what children are for".
 The publication of Until August was announced in April 2023.
 According to his sons, this will be the final García Márquez work published, as there is nothing else left in his archive.
 The choice of his sons to publish the novel against the wishes of their father was met with criticism.